MatthewAlexOBrien/ECON-594-/README.md

 # ECON-594-
-Code and dataset for Master's Thesis
+Python Code for web app development for Master's Thesis

-MasterClean.csv - Cleaned Dataset

-Final Analysis.R - Code used for statistical analysis